Home

 figure

-Figure I: graph of f(x, i) for the pivot point at i=4
+Figure I: Graph of f(x, i) for the pivot point at i=4

 The curve is a parabola, which is to be expected given the quadratic formula of f.
 For simplicity, let’s draw this curve as a line.
 We can call it “distance-curve” for the pivot point at i=5.